Exam Day Information

 Registering for an exam provides you with a payment receipt and a registration ticket, but you must contact a test center to schedule the date and time you wish to take the test.

-In addition to the non-refundable $80 exam fee, most test centers charge a nonrefundable administration fee, which is directly payable to the institution.
+In addition to the nonrefundable $89 exam fee, most test centers charge a nonrefundable administration fee, which is directly payable to the institution.
 Check with your test center to confirm the fee amount and an acceptable method of payment.

 Accommodations for Students with Disabilities

-If you have a learning or physical disability that would prevent you from taking a CLEP exam under standard conditions, you may request accommodations at your preferred test center.
-Contact your preferred test center well in advance of the test date to make the necessary arrangements and to find out its deadline for submission of documentation for approval of accommodations.
+If you have a learning or physical disability that would prevent you from taking a CLEP exam under standard conditions, you may request accommodations directly from the test center where you're planning to test.
+Contact the test center well in advance of the test date to make the necessary arrangements and to find out its deadline for submission of documentation for approval of accommodations.
 Accommodations that can be arranged directly with test centers include:

 - Modifiable screen colors